Marc Laidlaw: Career

-1990s–2016: Valve
+1997–2016: Valve

-Laidlaw joined the video game company Valve while they were developing their first game, the first-person shooter (FPS) Half-Life (1998).
-He was hired to work on another game, Prospero, but switched when Prospero was canceled and the Half-Life project expanded.
+In July 1997, Laidlaw joined the video game company Valve while they were developing their first game, the first-person shooter (FPS) Half-Life (1998).
+He was hired to work on another game, Prospero, but switched when it was cancelled and the Half-Life project expanded.
 Laidlaw said his contribution was to add "old storytelling tricks" to Valve's ambitious designs.
-Rather than dictate narrative elements, he worked with the team to improvise ideas, and was inspired by their experiments.
-He contributed to the "visual grammar" of the level design, and focused on "doing storytelling with the architecture ...
+Rather than dictate narrative elements, he worked with the team to improvise ideas and was inspired by their experiments.
+He contributed to the "visual grammar" of the level design and focused on "doing storytelling with the architecture ...
 The narrative had to be baked into the corridors."

-For Half-Life 2 (2004), the team developed the characterization.
+For Half-Life 2 (2004), Valve developed the characterization.
 Laidlaw created family relationships between the characters, saying it was a "basic dramatic unit everyone understands" that was rarely used in games.
-He also worked on Half-Life 2: Episode One (2006) and Half-Life 2: Episode Two (2007), plus several canceled Half-Life projects, including Half-Life 2: Episode Three and a virtual reality game set on a time-travelling ship.
+He also worked on Half-Life 2: Episode One (2006) and Half-Life 2: Episode Two (2007), plus several canceled Half-Life projects, including Half-Life 2: Episode Three and a virtual reality (VR) game set on a time-travelling ship.
 Laidlaw said he had intended Episode Three to end the Half-Life 2 story arc, at which point he would "step away from it and leave it to the next generation".
 In 2012, Laidlaw started a Twitter account to tell a story about the Half-Life 2 character Dr Breen.
 He described the story as "fan fiction", and wrote: "I personally cannot give the world a Half-Life game.
 All I can personally do, at least for now, is stuff like this."

 Laidlaw also contributed to Valve's puzzle series Portal, which is set in the Half-Life universe.
 He disliked the crossover, feeling it "made both universes smaller", and said later: "I just had to react as gracefully as I could to the fact that it was going there without me.
 It didn't make any sense except from a resource-restricted point of view."